robbie-webbe/stonks_alerts/README.md

 We focus initially on the MYHPs as they allow for data to be public far sooner than regular observing cycles.
 As such, a timely analysis will allow for fast follow-up of alerts of interest in a much faster fashion and could allow for the identification of new medium-term transient sources which could still be evolving.
 All details of the analysis and sources of interest will be listed in the wiki pages for this git.

+All observation source lists are contained within the "OBSMLI" directory and appropriate sub-directories.
+The associated STONKS alerts, as obtained from https://xcatdb.unistra.fr/stonks/ are then located within the "alert_docs" directory and associated sub-directories.

 The initial analysis focused on all alerts obtained between 01/07/2023 and 30/06/2024, and demonstrated there was significant potential for the detection of new sources.
+This analysis is contained in the directory "alert_docs/GP_Ponti_12month_focus" and sub-directories within.

-The secondary analysis will focus in greater detail on all alerts from the first completed MYHP.
+The secondary analysis will focus in greater detail on all alerts from the first completed MYHP, and will be contained in the "alert_docs/GalPlane" directory and sub-directories.